 Not all vulval pain or itching is the same.
 1 in 10 women have vulval pain.
 Is it Genitourinary Syndrome of Menopause, Chronic thrush, Lichen Simplex, Lichen Sclerosus, Lichen Planus and how do you tell?
 In this course Women's Health GP Specialist Dr Emily Ware equips GPs to make differential diagnoses, identify red flags, and manage treatment pathways for this complex and distressing issue, so they can provide timely, effective care and follow-up.

-Our courses are designed for GPs, nurse practitioners and other health professionals looking to build or deepen their understanding of pelvic health.
-Whether you're just starting or want to expand your clinical expertise, Vagenius provides practical, evidence-based training.
+Our courses are for Australian and NZ GPs, nurse practitioners and other health professionals looking to build or deepen their understanding of pelvic health.
+Whether you're just starting or want to expand your clinical expertise, Vagenius Training provides practical, evidence-based training.

 Absolutely.
 All Vagenius courses are optimised for mobile and tablet use, so you can learn anywhere, anytime.